-Life As a Transit and Intercity Bus Driver
+What Does it Take to Be a Transit and Intercity Bus Driver?

-Transit and Intercity Bus Driver Example Drive bus or motor coach, including regular route operations, charters, and private carriage.
+Example of Transit and Intercity Bus Driver Job Drive bus or motor coach, including regular route operations, charters, and private carriage.
 May assist passengers with baggage.
 May collect fares or tickets.

 - Maintain cleanliness of bus or motor coach.

 - Advise passengers to be seated and orderly while on vehicles.